sambuc/mercator_data_generator/README.md

 ## Installation

-To install the software on the system, after che you can use:
+To install the software on the system, after checking out the dependencies you can use:

 ```sh
 cargo install --path .